OpenSourcingLaw/ai.law/_agent_config/lead_researcher.md

 - Confirm the legislation is still in force and not superseded
 - Confirm the case has not been overruled or its authority diminished
 - Note the date of the source in every citation

 ---

+## References and citations

+All chapters must include a reference list at the end.

+- **Legal citations**: use [AGLC4](https://law.unimelb.edu.au/mulr/aglc) format
+- **Non-legal citations**: use author-date (Harvard) style, consistent with the Australian Style Manual
+- All URLs must include an access date, e.g. *accessed 15 June 2026*
+- Cite sources inline and compile a `## References` section at the close of each chapter

+---